-Mr. Halpern has been a frequent speaker on criminal and civil litigation issues.
+Mr. Halpern is frequently called upon to speak on criminal and civil litigation issues.
 He has provided legal analysis on television, and his legal commentary has appeared in The New York Times, The Wall Street Journal and the San Francisco Chronicle, among other publications.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.